ansible/ansible/docs/docsite/rst/dev_guide/developing_inventory.rst

 The 'auto' plugin
 -----------------

-From Ansible 2.5 onwards, we include the :ref:`auto inventory plugin <auto_inventory>` that is enabled by default.
-This plugin loads other plugins that use the common YAML configuration format and specifies a ``plugin`` field with a matching inventory plugin name.
+From Ansible 2.5 onwards, we include the :ref:`auto inventory plugin <auto_inventory>` and enable it by default.
+If the ``plugin`` field in your standard configuration file matches the name of your inventory plugin, the ``auto`` inventory plugin will load your plugin.
 The 'auto' plugin makes it easier to use your plugin without having to update configurations.

 .. _inventory_scripts: